Moradiiii/php-cors-server/Readme.md

 If you want to manage CORS by domain, simply store the configuration data in a database (or, other storage mechanism) and use the Origin header to lookup which config options to set.

+**I believe this implementation to be working as close to spec as I understand it, but please use this at your own risk.**

 ##Example
 ```php
 <?php